telqor/apb-standalone/README.md

 # APB Standalone Launcher & Installer
 Standalone (non-Steam) launcher for APB Reloaded.
 Very WIP.

-This downloads Little Orbit's official launcher to install, update or run the game, without the use of Steam.
+This script downloads Little Orbit's official launcher to install, update or run the game, without the use of Steam.
 This is accomplished using umu to provide Proton and the Steam Runtime without the need for a Steam Client.

 ## How to use

+This script requires **curl** (if using the below commands) and **unzip** (for extracting downloaded launcher files).

 Clone the repository and run launcher.sh or use this command: